mr-mixas/Struct-Diff.pm/README.md

 - sort <sub|true|false>

-    Defines how to traverse hash subdiffs.
-Keys will be picked randomely (`keys` behavior, default), sorted by provided subroutine (if value is a coderef) or lexically sorted if set to some other true value.
+    Defines how to handle hash subdiffs.
+Keys will be picked randomely (default `keys` behavior), sorted by provided subroutine (if value is a coderef) or lexically sorted if set to some other true value.

 ## split\_diff